Academic Company Events NI Developer Zone Support Solutions Products & Services Contact NI MyNI

 3. Click on the Open button.

-We are now ready to view the export dialog box.
+You are now ready to view the export dialog box.

 1. Choose File»Export.
 The Export dialog box appears as seen in Figure 1 below.

-Figure 1 - Export Dialog Box
+Figure 1.
+Export Dialog Box

-1. In the Export dialog box select Gerber RS-274X and click the Properties button.
+1. In the Export dialog box select Gerber RS274X and click the Properties button.

-Figure 2 - Gerber File Export
+Figure 2.
+Gerber File Export

-Table 1 - Gerber File Parameters
+Table 1.
+Gerber File Parameters

 Available Layers Set the layers of the design that are to be exported.